 To learn more about how badges work, read Notification badges.

-If the user has a paired Android Wear device, all your notifications appear there automatically, including expandable detail and action buttons.
+If the user has a paired Wear OS device, all your notifications appear there automatically, including expandable detail and action buttons.

 You can also enhance the experience by customizing some appearances for the notification on wearables and provide different actions, including suggested replies and voice input replies.
 For more information, see how to add wearable-specific features to your notification.